thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 Currently, here are the available actions:

-- `restart` triggers a reboot of the device
 - `await-agent-restart` awaits for **tedge-agent** to restart
 - `await-operation-completion` awaits for a sub-operation to reach a success, failure or timeout
 - `builtin` is used when a builtin operation is overwritten by a custom workflow and indicates that for that state